zachporreca/staggered_adoption_synthdid/README.md

 ### Use
-Inputs (aside from data) are column <b>numbers</b>.
+Inputs (aside from data and untreated) are column <b>numbers</b>.
 The input is of the following format:

 staggered_synth_DID(data, initial_treat_var, untreated, outcome_var,   unit, treatment_var, time_var)

-Once again, data refers to the data source's name and the remainder of variables refer to the variable column number.
+Once again, data refers to the data source's name, untreated refers to the value assigned in the treatment column to untreated units, and the remainder of variables refer to the variable column number.

 AUthor: Zachary Porreca @zachporreca